-The financial statements have been prepared in accordance with the Carbon Fund Act 2007 in a format approved by the Minister for the Environment, Community and Local Government.
+The financial statements have been prepared in accordance with the Carbon Fund Act 2007 in a format approved by the Minister for the Environment, Community and Local Government, with the consent of the Minster for Finance.

 The financial statements summarise the transactions and net assets of the Carbon Fund.